hanabi/hanabi.github.io/Reference.md

 ### The 8 Clue Save

 - At the beginning of the game, you start with 8 clues.
 This section only applies to situations where you climb to 8 clues in the middle of the game.
-- We agree that players who have 8 clues available on their turn gain the special ability to save any card they want on **or** off chop (as long as it would not *Lock* the other player).
+- We agree that players who have 8 clues available on their turn gain the special ability to save any card they want on **or** off chop (as long as it is not on slot 1).
 This is called an *8 Clue Save*.
 - An *8 Clue Save* can be performed on **any** card, not just a critical or playable card.
 - However, players can only do an *8 Clue Save* if there are no higher precedence clues available.
 See the "Allowable Stall Clues" section above.
 - An *8 Clue Save* can be performed with either a color clue or a number clue.
-- If a clue that looks like an *8 Clue Save* would *Lock* another player, it is instead treated as a normal *Play Clue* or a normal *Save Clue*.
+- If a clue that looks like an *8 Clue Save* is on a card that is on slot 1, it is instead treated as a normal *Play Clue* or a normal *Save Clue*.

 ### The Distribution Clue